tetframework/Tonnikala/README.rst

 Tonnikala is the latest reincarnation among the Python templating languages that feed on Kid-inspired XML syntax.
-It rejects the Kid and Genshi notions of tagstreams and trees, and follows in footsteps of Chameleon and Kajiki in making the template to compile into Python bytecode directly.
+It doesn't use the tagstreams and trees of Genshi or Kid, but follows in footsteps of Chameleon and Kajiki in making the template to compile into Python bytecode directly.
 The syntax is very close to that of Kajiki, but the internals are very different: Tonnikala writes code as Abstract Syntax Trees and optimizes the resulting trees extensively.
 In addition, there is an optional speed-up module,